Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 “Extraordinary rendition is the practice of kidnapping or capturing people and sending them to countries where they face a high risk of torture or abuse in interrogations.”

 It is an act that is illegal not just in the United States, but in violation of the United Nations Convention Against Torture.
-Michael Flynn is being accused of a $15 million dollar deal that arranged for an American resident, Fethullah Gulen, to be transferred to Turkey for such purposes.
-On Election Day last year, Michael Flynn published an Op-Ed in The Hill titled, “Our Ally Turkey is in Crisis and Needs Our Support.”
+Michael Flynn is being accused of a $15 million deal that arranged for an American resident, Fethullah Gulen, to be transferred to Turkey for such purposes.
+On Election Day last year, Michael Flynn published an Op-Ed in the Hill titled, “Our Ally Turkey is in Crisis and Needs Our Support.”

 Further, signs are hinting that it is possible Michael Flynn is being investigated in a matter related to something else entirely.
 An investigation by Jason Leopold of Buzzfeed into the events surrounding Flynn’s dismissal from the Obama Administration has revealed another potential law enforcement investigation into Michael Flynn that dates prior to the Trump Administration.